 - Fight cravings with deep breathing, a breath mint or nicotine gum.

 If you use cigarettes to cope with stress, anxiety depression or other mental health symptoms, the best choice is to seek other supports.
+For help and more information, visit:

-- Quit Smoking with your Manitoba Pharmacist – a new program that offers eligible people assessment and counselling and a subsidy for tobacco cessation products.
+- Quit Smoking with your Manitoba Pharmacist – a program that offers eligible people assessment and counselling and a subsidy for tobacco cessation products.

-- Smoker’s helpline, Tobacco Has No Place Here, NUQUITS and/or talk to your health care provider or public health nurse.
+- Smoker’s Helpline, Tobacco Has No Place Here, NUQUITS and/or talk to your health care provider or public health nurse.

 - If you do not have a health care provider, Family Doctor Finder can help.